Nun lobet Gott im hohen Thron / From all that dwell below the skies (Chorale setting)

 To make this piece also accessible to English speaking singers, I have prepared an English version by underlying the metric translation "From all that dwell below the skies" of the same Psalm from Isaac Watt's "Psalms Imitated in the Language of the New Testament" (1719).
 As a third stanza, I have added the common metric English doxology by Thomas Ken (1674).

-I am grateful to the folks at www.cgmusic.com for making a number of historic and now public domain metric psalm translations available online.
+I am grateful to the Jim Ross at the old site of cgmusic.com for making a number of historic and now public domain metric psalm translations available online.
 If you find my choice of text underly unsatisfactory, feel free to pick any other from this great pool of psalm translations.
+Note that there is also another English version with a direct tranlsation of "Nun lobet Gott" courtesy of Monsignore Robert A. Skeris and Corpus Christi Watershed.

 Download